 What is suspension?

-stop the employee from carrying on the gross misconduct that is being alleged
+stop the staff member from carrying on the gross misconduct that is being alleged

-stop the employee from interacting with other employees or clients/customers of the employer, which may otherwise cause a detrimental effect on the business
+stop the staff member from interacting with other staff members or clients/customers of the employer, where such may have a detrimental effect on the business

-enable the employer to properly investigate a disciplinary matter without hindrance from the employee
+enable the employer to properly investigate a disciplinary matter without hindrance from the staff member

 It’s important for employers to carefully consider a given situation and to make sure they only suspend somebody when doing so is a reasonable way of dealing with the situation.

-Employers should tread carefully when taking the decision to suspend an employee.
-This is especially true if the employee is a professional person (eg a teacher).
+Employers should tread carefully when taking the decision to suspend a staff member.
+This is especially true if the staff member is a professional person (eg a teacher).
 The main thing to remember is that suspension should not be adopted as the default position or a ‘knee-jerk’ reaction to a potential disciplinary matter.

 Let the employee respond

-An allegation of wrongdoing should be put to the employee before the employer makes the decision to suspend them so that they can respond.
-Not allowing an employee to respond to an allegation of wrongdoing could amount to a breach of trust and confidence, giving grounds for a constructive dismissal claim.
+An allegation of wrongdoing should be put to the staff member before the employer makes the decision to suspend them, so that they can respond.
+Not allowing a staff member to respond to an allegation of wrongdoing could amount to a breach of trust and confidence, giving grounds for a constructive dismissal claim.

 having them work from home